GitHub First-Time

 A Note about Capitalization and Spaces

 In places you will be told to give something a name like: FastLane API Key or FastLane Access Token.
-Please use these names.
+Please copy from the docs to use those exact names.

 The relationship and creation of each item is explained step-by-step on this page.